haleelsada/terminator/README.md

 # terminator
-A group of cool 3D stimulation programs that can be run in terminal.
+A group of cool 3D stimulation programs that can be run in terminal created by first stimulating 3d shapes in space and then projecting them on the terminal screen.

 ## Contents